cobaltt7/strife.js/README.md

 define a pre-event to delete rule-breaking messages and return `false` so users do not receive XP for rule-breaking messages.

-You are only allowed to define one pre-event for every `ClientEvent`.
+You are only allowed to define one pre-event per event.
 You can define a pre-event with or without defining normal events.

 ### Components